dynamizeMe/termax/README.md

 Now you might be wondering why would I ever do that, I can just call synchronous contraparts to those child processes and solve the problem?
 You would be completely right!
 You can do that, and quit franklly it would be easier to do so.
 You can exchange exac for exacSync, spawn for spawnSync etc...
 If the user experience is of no concern to you, that would be a more preferable approach.
 But if user experience is something you are looking to maximize then you're in a pickle.
-Spinners and such terminal animations won't work properly (maybe not even work) with a synchronous process.(More on that in [Spinner limits section](#spinner_limits))
+Spinners and such terminal animations won't work properly (maybe not even work) with a synchronous process.(More on that in [spinner limits section](#spinner_limits))
 Additionally to that termax comes with built-in error handling, themes, styling and more to speed up your development time, so that you might focus on the meat and potatoes of your project.

 ### Spinner limits